dvreeze/mdbexample/README.md

 [Spring Transaction Management](https://www.marcobehler.com/guides/spring-transaction-management-transactional-in-depth).
 It may discuss local database transactions in a [Spring](https://spring.io) context, but in essence this article is not about Spring.
-The gist of the article applies to resource-local database transactions in any Java program (using annotation-based transaction management).
+The gist of the article applies to resource-local database transactions in any Java program (using annotation-based or programmatic transaction management).

 ### Local JMS transactions